ansible/ansible/docs/docsite/rst/dev_guide/developing_rebasing.rst

 Getting help rebasing
 =====================

-For help with rebasing your PR, or other development related questions, join us on our #ansible-devel IRC chat channel on `freenode.net <https://freenode.net>`_.
+For help with rebasing your PR, or other development related questions, join us on our #ansible-devel IRC chat channel on `irc.libera.chat <https://libera.chat/>`_.

 .. seealso::